 So many on the political left have positioned themselves as abortion “maximalists,”—as completely unwilling to engage the issue of abortion unless it means the total victory of their viewpoint.
 Abortion has transitioned from a Democratic ideal of safe, legal, and rare, to being an unquestionable public good with no acknowledged downsides, risks, or ethical issues.
 Abortion is seen as not simply a last resort in desperate situations, but rather it is now often promoted as preferable to childbirth.
 Opposition to Hyde and increasing demands for optional abortions to be funded by federal taxpayer dollars illustrates this increasing extremism.
 It’s no longer good enough for abortion to be lawful and available on demand for almost any reason—abortions must now be federally funded by tens of millions of American taxpayers who sincerely disagree with the practice on scientific, medical, moral, or ethical grounds.

 The Hyde Amendment was the first significant victory for the pro-life movement following the devastating loss in Roe v.
 Wade in 1973.
 In 1980 the Supreme Court ruled on the constitutionality of the Hyde Amendment in Harris v.
 McRae, producing a salient and much needed win for the pro-life legal movement.
 It has also been documented that the Hyde Amendment has saved over 2 million unborn lives and in turn reduced abortion rates around the country.
 Hyde accomplished these impressive achievements without restricting the “right” to abortion that many hold dear.

 In committing to prosecute what has become a total war on their neighbors in the interest of abortion, too many are forgetting the value of prudence in the public square.

-Noah Brandt serves Americans United for Life as Legal Assistant and is pursuing a Masters Degree in Legislative Affairs.
+Noah Brandt serves Americans United for Life as Communications Manager.